greymatterrobotics/srobo-zipper-win/readme.md

 Requirements
 ------------
 For the script to run, Git must be on your system path.
-Other than that you can place the batch file anywhere, as long as 7za.exe is located in the same folder.
+Other than that you can place the batch file anywhere, as long as 7za.exe and the pyenv directory are located in the same folder.

 Usage
 -----